-- The bronze statue, a monument to Everard t’Serclaes, Hulien Dillens, of a dying man lying in front of three reliefs: the liberation of Brussels, the entry of Jeanne and Wenceslas, and the destruction of the Gaesbeek castle was made to honor him for liberating Brussels in the 1400’s.
-It is believed touching Everd t’Serclaes’ right hand will bring good luck and running a hand from head to feet will bring a year of happiness.
+- The bronze statue, a monument to Everard t’Serclaes, Hulien Dillens, is of a dying man lying in front of three reliefs: the liberation of Brussels, the entry of Jeanne and Wenceslas, and the destruction of the Gaesbeek castle.
+It was made to honor him for liberating Brussels in the 1400’s.
+It is believed touching Everd t’Serclaes’ right hand will bring good luck and running a hand along the statue from head to feet will bring a year of happiness.

 3. La Grand Place